SumoLogic/sumologic-documentation/docs/search/search-query-language/parse-operators/parse-nodrop-option.md

 ---
 id: parse-nodrop-option
+title: Parse nodrop option
 ---

-# Parse nodrop option

 The **nodrop** option forces results to also include messages that don't match any segment of the parse expression.

 For all parse operators, messages must match at least one segment of the parse expression or they are dropped from the results.
 Adding the nodrop option forces results to also include messages that don't match any segment of the parse expression.

 When your query has multiple parse expressions, using nodrop acts as an **OR** condition.
 In this case, using nodrop will pass any non-matching logs to the next parse expression.
 If the following parse expression does not use nodrop, the results from the first parse expression using nodrop, even when they don't match the following parse expression are still returned in your search results.

 ## Syntax